 These numbers are stark figures easily illustrating how Sherman’s campaign did much to topple the Confederacy (not the whole way, of course, as that would come in 1865, but the “teetering” was made acute).
 And while I do not downplay the damage done, truth is that most of it was recoverable.
-Within weeks, the railroad were running, somewhat.
-Telegraph lines between Mobile and Richmond were working.
+Within weeks, the railroads were running, somewhat.
+Telegraph lines between Mobile and Richmond were working again.
 The cotton lost was value on the docks, and not cash in hand.
-So another year’s crop could resolve the shortfall.
-Perhaps the only items not “recuperated” were the cannons, as the Confederacy’s ability to manufacture such was limited.
+So another year’s crop might have resolved the shortfall.
+Perhaps the only items not “recuperated” were the cannons, as the Confederacy’s ability to manufacture such items was limited.
 Indeed, Georgia rebuilt… and faster than we often give credit.

 However, there is something that changed forever in the wake of Sherman’s March.
 If you study the Civil War, you should be acquainted with this map showing the distribution of slaves in the South (and if not, shame on you!).

 Looking specifically at Georgia, consider the general route of the march in relation to the density of slave populations:

 Notice how the line of march (and I’ve included Liberty and McIntosh Counties here as those were affected for weeks after the fall of Savannah) crosses some of the counties with the densest slave populations.
 In 1860, Georgia had over 460,000 slaves, constituting 44% of the state’s population.
 Sherman estimated some 20,000 escaped slaves joined his column by the time it reached Savannah.
 That figure does not count those who, heeding Sherman’s advice, stayed at home.